Enamine: Metallation

-That reaction is one of the key steps in the synthesis of the Oulema melanopus' male aggression pheromone:
+That reaction was used in the synthesis of the Oulema melanopus' male aggression pheromone:

-Most prominently, these reactions have allowed for asymmetric alkylations of ketones through transformation to chiral intermediate metalloenamines.
+This sequence of reactions (ketone → imine → azaenolate) has allowed for asymmetric alkylations of ketones through transformation to chiral intermediate metalloenamines.

 Biochemistry

 Role of iminium and enamines in splitting of fructose 2,6-bisphosphate.

 Nature processes (makes and degrades) sugars using enzymes called aldolases.
 These enzymes act by reversible formation of enamines.